xixilive/weapp-next/README.md

 ## Enhancements

-Creates http request shortcuts according to wechat applet declared verbs(RFC 2616). specially, the `PATCH` verb maybe useful for strict RESTful-ist, and so it has defined also.
+Create http request shortcuts according to wechat mini-program declared verbs(RFC 2616). specially, the `PATCH` verb maybe useful for strict RESTful-ist, and so it has defined also.

 ### `weapp.request`

-It resolve a response which take a statusCode in range of [200, 300), and reject a response which out of the range.
+It resolves a response which take a statusCode in range of [200, 300), and reject a response which out of the range.

 The resolved response and rejected reason/error is the response object from the native `wx.request`.